shitallokhande/sales-forecasting-ml/README.md

-# Sales_revenue_analysis_andz-forecasting
-Sales forecasting using machine learning with data preprocessing, EDA, and feature engineering.
-Implemented Linear Regression, Random Forest, and XGBoost models for sales prediction and evaluated performance using RMSE, MAE, and R² metrics.
+Sales forecasting project using machine learning with data preprocessing, exploratory data analysis, feature engineering, and regression models such as Linear Regression, Random Forest, and XGBoost to predict future sales and analyze revenue trends.